francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This function is automatically called by AST mechanism
+Visit Function.

-when the current node is a function.
+This function is automatically called by AST mechanism when the
-We add FuncDef obj in self.node_lst.
+current node is a function and add a NodeDef obj in self.node_lst.

 <b>Args:</b>
     node (ast.FunctionDef): current node